nesrinebkd/cardiac-semi-supervised-learning-segmentation/README.md

 The full written analysis is available in [`report.pdf`](./Article.pdf).

 ---
+## Predictions
+Pre-computed segmentation outputs for all methods are available — see [PREDICTIONS.md](./PREDICTIONS.md) for download links and visualization instructions.

+---
 ## Skills demonstrated

 `PyTorch` · `Medical image segmentation` · `Semi-supervised learning` ·